achintya2000/breakout_java/README.md

 - High score mechanic implemented so users will have a motivation to keep playing.
 - Sound effect implemented when the ball hits the paddle.
+- Background music added that plays through entirety of game.

 ### Notes/Assumptions
 I believe the design of this program follows good object oriented principles